MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 The “Disabled” setting blocks a side-by-side experience and Microsoft Edge (Chromium-based) will replace Microsoft Edge (Edge HTML) after the Microsoft Edge (Chromium-based) stable channel and the November 2019 security updates are installed.
 This is the same behavior as the “Not Configured” setting.

-When this policy is “Enabled”, Microsoft Edge (Chromium-based) and Microsoft Edge (Edge HTML) can run side-by-side after Microsoft Edge (Chromium-based) is installed.
+When this policy is “Enabled”, Microsoft Edge (Chromium-based) and Microsoft Edge (Edge HTML) can run side by side after Microsoft Edge (Chromium-based) is installed.

-For this group policy to take affect, it must be configured before the automatic install of Microsoft Edge (Chromium-based) by Windows Update.
+For this group policy to take effect, it must be configured before the automatic install of Microsoft Edge (Chromium-based) by Windows Update.
 Note: ​A user can block the automatic update of Microsoft Edge (Chromium-based) by using the Microsoft Edge (Chromium-based) Blocker Toolkit.

 Starting with Windows 10 version 20H2 Microsoft Edge Legacy and the side-by-side browser experience are not supported.
 #### Windows information and settings